EMI-Group/snn-temporal-fusion/README.md

 apt install python3.10-dev # Match your Python version if different pip install setuptools
 ```
-> If you're using a different Python version, replace `python3.10-dev` accordingly.

 ### 2. Build the Extension
 Navigate to the kernel source directory and compile the extension in-place:
 ```shell